mhimavamshi/timerpy/README.md

 * **Input Mode** → enter commands
 * **Timer Mode** → live dashboard showing all running timers

 Instead of suspending the program, Ctrl+Z acts as a UI signal.
 One keystroke toggles between command entry and monitoring.
 I was too lazy for ANSI Codes or Raw Mode in terminal and all that jazz.
 Also I didn't want to use third party libraries.
-This is the quickest way I found.
+This is the quickest way I thought of.

 ## Requirements